awsdocs/aws-cloudtrail-user-guide/doc_source/send-cloudtrail-events-to-cloudwatch-logs.md

 ## Limitation<a name="send-cloudtrail-events-to-cloudwatch-logs-limitations"></a>

-Because CloudWatch Logs has an [event size limitation of 256 KB](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html), CloudTrail does not send events larger than 256 KB to CloudWatch Logs\.
-For example, a call to the EC2 `RunInstances` API to launch 500 instances will exceed the 256 KB limit\.
-CloudTrail does not send the event to CloudWatch Logs\.
-To ensure that CloudTrail sends events to CloudWatch Logs, break large requests into smaller batches\.
+CloudWatch Logs and CloudWatch Events each [allow a maximum event size of 256 KB](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html)\.
+Although most service events have a maximum size of 256 KB, some services still have events that are larger\.
+CloudTrail does not send these events to CloudWatch Logs or CloudWatch Events\.

+Starting with CloudTrail event version 1\.05, events have a maximum size of 256 KB\.
+This is to help prevent exploitation by malicious actors, and allow events to be consumed by other AWS services, such as CloudWatch Logs and CloudWatch Events\.